USS Thomas Hudner (DDG 116) Replenishment-at-sea

-The Arleigh Burke-class guided-missile destroyer, USS Thomas Hudner (DDG 116), conducts breakaway after a replenishment-at-sea with Henry J. Kaiser-class fleet replenishment oiler USNS Kanawha (T-AO 196) in the Caribbean Sea, Dec.
-24, 2025.
-U.S. military forces are deployed to the Caribbean in support of the U.S. Southern Command mission, Department of War-directed operations, and the president’s priorities to disrupt illicit drug trafficking and protect the homeland.
+Arleigh Burke-class guided-missile destroyer, USS Thomas Hudner (DDG 116), recieves pallets from fast-combat support ship USNS Supply (T-AOE-6) during a replenishment-at-sea while underway in the Caribbean Sea, Dec.
+30, 2025.
+U.S. military forces are deployed to the Caribbean in support of U.S. Southern Command mission, Department of War-directed operations, and the president’s priorities to disrupt illicit drug trafficking and protect the homeland.
 (U.S. Navy photo)

 |Date Taken: